Grass Seed for New Lawns

 How fresh is the grass seed and how long will it keep?

 Seed in europe is harvested from May to September so the seed you use this year will normally be from the previous years harvest.
 This is normal but to assure users that our seed is as fresh as possible we bag it as soon as we can and all 5, 10 and 20 kilo bags are sealed with a dated green Certification label.
-This means customers storing unused seed in a cool, dark, dry area can be confident of satisfactory germination for at least 3 years.
+This means customers storing unused seed in a cool, dark, dry area can be confident of satisfactory germination for up to 3 years.